ammoune78/Hackintosh_HP_Pavilion-P208NK/README.md

 - [dkoluris]([url](https://github.com/dkoluris/HP-PROBOOK-470-G2-OpenCore)) for using a simple and clean EFI folder without ACPI altering, and only using ECEnabler for battery management & infos

 ## My bad salutation to TonyMacX86
-> - you have a lot of bad track records, especially banning users for doing nothing wrong, bad, things prohibited by your policy that you don't follow in every aspect.
-I'm not the first banned, and sertennely not the last one.
-And i use these words to prevent people from your Dark and impostor devilous step.
+> - You have a lot of bad track records with me and, especially for banning users who did nothing wrong, bad or things prohibited, following your policy that you don't follow in every aspect.
+I'm not the first banned, and sertennely not the last one, but i use these words to prevent people, who aren't conscious of your Darkest and Impostor devilous, charlatan step.